daniel-buza/polling-transformation/README.md

 # Transforming service to long-polling

 ## Overview
-In this tutorial, a way to transform a standard synchronous service to a redirect-based long-polled service.
+In this tutorial, a way to transform a standard synchronous service to a redirect-based long-polled service is presented.
-The example source uses Spring Framework but the transformation can be applied to solutions based on other frameworks and languages too.
+The example application is written in JAVA and based on Spring Framework, but the transformation can be applied to solutions based on other frameworks and languages too.

 ## Motivation